metabrainz/listenbrainz-server/listenbrainz_spark/recommendations/README.md

 The component uses collaborative filtering to recommend recordings to users based on their listening history.
 ListenBrainz uses Apache Spark to process the listening history of users and generate recommendations.

+**Note**:
-**Note**:  The listening history and supporting data used by ListenBrainz is heavy for the local environment.
+- The listening history and supporting data used by ListenBrainz is heavy for the local environment.
 We are trying to release small test datasets soon to make the development experience smooth.
+- Spark sends the generated recommendations to ListenBrainz webserver containers as Rabbit MQ messages.
+Therefore before generating the recommendations, the `spark_reader` container should be running.
+For details, see the [Spark Architecture](https://listenbrainz.readthedocs.io/en/production/dev/spark-architecture/) document.

 ## Production environment